Grimy/ThePetitudeOfIsaac/README.md

-This mod replaces 12 of the default challenges with new ones, where you have to fight Mega Satan with The Lost using powerful synergies.
+This mod replaces 14 of the default challenges with new ones, where you have to fight Hush or Mega Satan with The Lost using powerful synergies.

 The new challenges are:

-* #1: Fetus Harder
+* #1: Fan of Knives
 * #2: King of Spiderses
 * #3: One Tear Man
 * #4: Armaggedon